-Like the Test Match Hotel across the Trent at West Bridgford, the splendid Art Deco interior here displays the kind of civilised 'improved public house' arrangements that inter-war clients, customers and licensing justices all thought desirable.
-This is another late 1930s design by T Cecil Howitt for the local Home Brewery and it retains features like the rounded projections either side and metal windows.
-Much of the sleek, Art Deco interior also survives.
-To the left of the lovely glazed entrance lobby is the wonderful smoke room with original wall panelling, counter and bar back, plus roundels bearing the Home Brewery initials - all this would be at home on a luxury trans-Atlantic liner.
-The direct entrance from the lobby was, though, blocked in 2011 with the doorway transferred to the far end to create a link to what was the public bar (where the counter and panelling are recent).
-On the right is a spacious lounge, entered through what is now a wide opening from the drinking lobby area.
-The back room (now a carvery) was added in period style in 1964.
+In the Vale and the Test Match Hotel, West Bridgford, Nottinghamshire has two of the best Art Deco pub interiors in the country.
+The Vale dates from 1935–7 and was designed for the local Home Brewery by Nottingham architect T. Cecil Howitt.
+It is an example of the ‘improved public house’ typical of the time and which was seen as the antidote to undesirable Victorian drinking dens.
+The pub retains features such as the rounded projections on either end and its original metal windows.
+Also surviving is much of the sleek, Art Deco interior.
+Pride of place goes to the central parts.
+Here there is a lovely glazed entrance lobby and, left of this, a wonderful smoke room with original wall-panelling, counter and bar-back, and roundels bearing the Home Brewery initials: all this could be at home on a trans-Atlantic liner.
+Only very careful inspection will show that in 2011 the entrance directly from the lobby has been blocked and its doorway transferred to the far end, to create a link to what was the public bar (where the counter and panelling are not original).
+On the right is a spacious lounge, entered through what is now a wide opening from a drinking lobby area (relatively modern counter and fitment above).
+The rear room (now a carvery) was added in period style in 1964.

 Built as a hotel 1935-37, it was designed by T Cecil Howitt* of Nottingham, for Home Ales Brewery.
 The brewery offices situated a few hundred metres up the A60 is also a classic piece of 1930s architecture.
 This was a prestige pub for the brewery with two single storey wings with Art Deco style semi-circular bowed windows.
 A new room was added at the rear in a single storey wing in similar style with a bay window by Howitt & Partners in 1964.
 The original plan has been retained with only a modest opening-up.
 The Vale preserves important aspects of its late 1930s ‘Moderne’-style character with the lounge (centre front) and lobby to its right being nationally-important classic pieces of ’30s pub architecture.
 It is prominently sited on a corner site and is the epitome of what inter-war pub-builders were seeking to achieve - a place for civilised drinking and entertainment which would appeal to young and old, men and women.
 Has a notable inn sign (which is subject of a separate statutory listing) consisting of a circular base with carved bench seats and a fluted Doric column of stone with a capital topped with a three sided lantern with replaced sign boards.